 Plan Ahead If your baby weighs less than 20 pounds, reserve a bulkhead seat so you can use the bassinet that attaches to the wall (and, of course, so you can stretch out more comfortably).
 If you can't get a bulkhead seat, choose an aisle and window seat toward the rear of the plane.
 This is the very last row to be filled, and if there's a stranger between you and your seatmate, they'll likely switch seats with you.
 More and more airlines are setting aside the last two rows of the plane for families, so if you're traveling with young children, it's important to get to the airport early so you can claim your seats at the gate.

 Wear for Baby Carriers for infants can save the day when you're on the go.
-Not only do they allow you to keep both hands free for things like carry-ons, boarding passes, and strollers at security checkpoints, but they also come in handy at museums, beaches, and other locations where strollers are either impractical or prohibited.
+Besides the obvious benefit of being able to use both hands for things like strollers, carry-ons, and boarding passes as you go through security checkpoints, baby carriers are also useful for sightseeing at museums, beaches, and other locations where traditional strollers are either impractical or prohibited.
 In addition, they make breastfeeding in public a possibility, which is especially useful during takeoff and landing.

 Plus, if you have your baby on your chest, he or she won't be kicking the seat in front of you or running down the aisles.